optionedge/intraday_trading_view_indicator/README.md

 "Give a Man a Fish, and You Feed Him for a Day.
 Teach a Man To Fish, and You Feed Him for a Lifetime"

+I would encourage you to learn Pine Script, so that you can test your strategis/create signals for your own use.

 For any queries/clarifications, ask me on Twitter:

 https://twitter.com/ProfTheta21